Hoblayerta/Nard.chat/README.md

 ## Blockchain Architecture

-1. **SimpleStorage:** Main contract on Arbitrum Sepolia that stores stories and comments to preserve them in a decentralized manner
+1. **SimpleStorage:** Main contract on Base Sepolia that stores stories and comments to preserve them in a decentralized manner

 ## How to Use the Blockchain Integration